Nirmalyasen/cloud-templates/dremio/README.md

       dremioCluster.json directly in github.
 So, if you customize them, you need to fork the github repo and upload your changes there.
 And update the reference in mainTemplate.json.
+ - Provide the required inputs on the page
+    - deploy to a new resource group - you can delete the resource group to delete the clusterName
- - Provide the required inputs on the page - deploy to a new resource group, agree to the terms and conditions and purchase
+    - agree to the terms and conditions and purchase to deploy Dremio
  - Once the deployment is successful, you will find the URL to Dremio UI in the output section